Sinhala language: Number marking

 On the left hand side of the table, plurals are longer than singulars.
-On the right hand side, it is the other way round, with the exception of paːrə "street". [+Animate] lexemes are mostly in the classes on the left-hand side, while [-animate] lexemes are most often in the classes on the right hand.
+On the right hand side, it is the other way round, with the exception of paːrə "street".
+Animate lexemes are mostly in the classes on the left-hand side, while inanimate lexemes are most often in the classes on the right hand.

 Indefinite article

 The indefinite article is iso for animates and iso for inanimates.
 The indefinite article exists only in the singular, where its absence marks definiteness.
 In the plural, (in)definiteness does not receive special marking.